 It's also an easy look to throw together.
 All you have to do is choose a tie, and you're ready to go.
 With the rest of the outfit so simple, you have some leeway to choose a patterned tie, which will stand as the centerpiece of the outfit.

 What Not to Wear to a Job Interview

 There are some things you should never wear to a job interview if you want to make a good impression.
-Here's what not to wear when you are interviewing for a new job.
+That includes anything dirty, most denim, and sandals.